Lionalsocat/DataScripts/Annotations/README.md

-This folder used to save img.xml!
+This folder is used to saving img.xml file!